Carry1995G/Towards_epigenetic_signature_of_RY_and_Telobox_related_cis-motifs/README.md

 Welcome,

-here you can find the code I more detailed description on the code I used for my master's thesis.
+here you can find the more detailed description on the code I used for my master's thesis.

 ## Workflow: